muon2998/MSRS/README.md

 **Goal: While minimizing confounding factors, identify top-scoring abstracts in each concentration to select podium, oral, and poster presenters**

 ## Background
-> All models are wrong but some are useful. - *George E. P. Box*

 ### Scoring Structure
 - Each abstract is placed into one of the 5 concentrations, based on student preference.